Stephen S. Robison

 Ultimately, I want my utilitarian objects to be used.
 This objective is for both my virus pieces and my strictly utilitarian work.
 With work that is firmly based in utility I still want an esthetic to prevail and at times I want conceptual concerns to also be inherent.
 It is almost more difficult to work within those restraints of a utilitarian piece because they are just that, restraints.
 Calligraphic work and textiles influence much of my utilitarian work.
 Using brushwork with slips and terra sigillata and the use of repetitive marks like a stitching pattern are reflective in much of my strictly utilitarian work.

 Purely sculptural work for me still has parameters, so there are sort of rules when I work in that direction.
 I set those rules based not on an already prescribed vocabulary in the vernacular of the ceramic vessel, such as handle spout, foot, body, belly or neck.
 However parameters are still set by some prescribe formats that I have mentioned.
 For instance when I work with the landscape format I set a primarily horizontal restriction.
-In recent virus landscapes I have not gone to far out of the horizontal mode.
+In some virus landscapes I have not gone to far out of the horizontal mode.
 In some that are still in the drawing stage I have worked out more vertical focal points.
 In an installation I am planning, one of the parameters will be the space it will be contained in.
 I like the word parameters rather then restrictions, it sounds more like a guideline not a set of exacting rules.
 In my work I do allow quite a bit of intuition and evolution to occur in the making of the piece, the firing of the piece and or reductive work or additive work after the first firing.
+Such as sandblasting or the addition of wax or other materials.

 Technical Considerations